oystercracker/bisque/README.md

 Bisque
 ========

-Write your language model once and compile it for multiple platforms.
+Write your language model once and cross-compile it for Alexa and Google/Dialogflow.

 ## Installation